roura356a/csk/intl.en-US/Cloud-native AI User Guide/Model-Based Reasoning/Deploy a PyTorch model as an inference service.md

     INFO[0001] You can run `arena get bert-triton --type triton-serving` to check the job status
     ```

-5. Run the following command to query the deployment result in `TensorFlow Serving`:
+5. Run the following command to query the status of the model deployed by using `NVIDIA Triton Server`:

     ```
     arena serve list -n inference